Francis Crick: Molecular biology

 The adaptor molecules were eventually shown to be tRNAs and the catalytic "ribonucleic-protein complexes" became known as ribosomes.
-An important step was the realization by Crick and Brenner on 15 April 1960 during a conversation with François Jacob that messenger RNA was not the same thing as ribosomal RNA.
+An important step was the realisation by Crick and Brenner on 15 April 1960 during a conversation with François Jacob that messenger RNA was not the same thing as ribosomal RNA.
 Later that summer, Brenner, Jacob, and Matthew Meselson conducted an experiment which was the first to prove the existence of messenger RNA.
 None of this, however, answered the fundamental theoretical question of the exact nature of the genetic code.
 In his 1958 article, Crick speculated, as had others, that a triplet of nucleotides could code for an amino acid.
 Such a code might be "degenerate", with 4×4×4=64 possible triplets of the four nucleotide subunits while there were only 20 amino acids.
 Some amino acids might have multiple triplet codes.
 Crick also explored other codes in which, for various reasons, only some of the triplets were used, "magically" producing just the 20 needed combinations.
 Experimental results were needed; theory alone could not decide the nature of the code.
 Crick also used the term "central dogma" to summarise an idea that implies that genetic information flow between macromolecules would be essentially one-way: